 J. M. Nye & Company Brickmaker.
-The Nye brickyard was located near the intersection of Broadway and Sixth Street West and produced local buff-colored brick for both the local and export markets.
+The main Nye brickyard was located near the intersection of Broadway and Sixth Street West and produced local buff-colored brick for both the local and export markets.
 J. M. Nye was John Milton Nye, who was born in Athens, Ohio on Oct.
-18, 1817, the son of Niel Nye and Elizabeth Hall.
-Nye lived in the Village of Carver at the taking of the 1880 U.S. Census.
+18, 1817, the son of Neal Nye and Elizabeth Hall.
+Nye lived in the Village of Carver at the taking of the 1880 U. S. Census.
 Living with Nye in 1880 were his wife Nancy (Spiller), born about 1827 in Ohio, and a daughter Ada, born there about 1859.
 Also living at the Nye household was Samuel (S. J.) Grant, born in Ohio about 1838.
 In 1880 Grant was serving as Nye's agent in the brickmaking concern.
+Living at

-Living at Carver's Temperance Hotel at 100 Broadway was brickyard clerk George Grant, born about 1850 and perhaps a brother of Samuel, and brickmaker Matt Meloin, born about 1855, both of them probably employed at J. M. Nye.
+Carver's Temperance Hotel at 100 Broadway was brickyard clerk George Grant, born about 1850 and perhaps a brother of Samuel, and brickmaker Matt Meloin, born about 1855, both of them probably employed at J. M. Nye.
 On an 1880 Carver County map Nye advertised, "We make the finest brick in the market, come and examine them."
-The years of operation are not known, but it was in operation as early as 1879, production then being from three hundred thousand to five hundred thousand bricks per year.
+The exact years of brickyard operation are not known, but it was in operation at least as early as the 1870s.
+Production in the years around 1879 was from 300,000 to 500,000, selling at \$5 to \$6 per thousand.
+The brick was cream-colored and of excellent quality, being tempered with sand in proportion about 1 to 3 with clay.
+In later years J. M. Nye seems to have relocated to the western edge of downtown Carver along Main Street West where bands of yellow brickmaking clay were found between 50 and 110 feet above theMinnesota River level.
 In 1882 J. M. Nye produced 1,250,000 bricks.
 The Carver yellow clay used for brick production occurred 50-90 feet above the Minnesota River and was in a stratum 30-40 feet thick and overlain and underlain by sand, all deposited during the retreat of the last ice sheet during the most recent period of glaciation.

 John S. Letford House.
-The John S. Letford House and carpenter shop were located on Lime Street between Fifth and Sixth Streets in Carver.
+The John S. Letford House and carpenter shop were located on Mount Hope Road (then called Lime Street) between Fifth and Sixth Streets in Carver.
 Its owner and builder, John Letford arrived in Carver at an early date and already in 1856, before Carver was platted, he secured a \$500 bond for purchase of two lots along Lime Street between Fifth and Sixth Streets.
 In 1857, 1865, 1866, 1867, and 1871 he purchased additional adjacent lots on both sides of Lime Street, an indicator he was doing well in Carver in his carpentry and building trade.
 In May 1862 his property became more accessible to downtown Carver and to Chaska when Lime Street was graded to the top of the bluff to connect with the bluff road into Chaska.